-- > A happy, positive, and fulfilling school experience, - > Pupils who develop a love of learning and an enhanced sense of well-being. - Successful learners who make progress and achieve; - Pupils who can make successful and positive transitions; - Confident individuals who are able to lead safe, healthy and fulfilling lives with appropriate autonomy and independence; - Participative citizens, equipped with the confidence and skills to take their place as contributing and valued members of their community.
+- > A happy, positive, and fulfilling school experience, - > Pupils who develop a love of learning and an enhanced sense of well-being. - Successful learners who make progress and achieve; - Pupils who can make successful and positive transitions; - Confident individuals who are able to lead safe, healthy and fulfilling lives with appropriate autonomy and independence; - Participative citizens, equipped with the confidence and skills to take their place as contributing and valued members of their community; - > Pupils who can contribute positively to a diverse and evolving society.